 Washington School is a child-centered learning community for students in Pre-K and grades 1-3.
-For the 2016-2017 school year we introduced our Integrated programs in Pre-K 3 and Pre-K 4 along with a Pre-K 3/4 ABA class.
+We offer Integrated programs in Pre-K 3 and Pre-K 4 along with a Pre-K 3/4 ABA class.
 The teaching staff is a body of compassionate and caring professionals who, through their own unique styles of teaching, have created an interactive and nurturing learning environment.
 Staff members utilize a variety of innovative techniques to foster the development of our young emergent learners.

 Washington School is a proud member of a progressive school district where all curricula are written to meet or to exceed the New Jersey Student Learning Standards.
 Teachers are provided with extensive professional development opportunities both outside of our school and within our own community.
 Professional Learning Communities present workshops on important educational topics to fellow faculty members.

 Washington School maintains excellent relationships with local community groups.
 These associations provide extended learning opportunities for our students and foster their understanding of practices for safe, healthy living.
 The school has worked closely with the Rutherford Fire Department and the Rutherford Police Department (RPD).
 RPD officers visit our school daily.
 To enhance student appreciation and use of the library, our students and teachers take field trips to the Rutherford Public Library.